mcpython4-coding/Documentation/mcpython/common/world/World.md

             :param max_distance: How many blocks away to search for a hit
             todo: cache the bbox of the block
             todo: move to dimension
+            todo: add variant only taking the player
+            todo: cache when possible
+            todo: add variant for entities

             variable m